ClojureBridge/organizing/Finding-space,-sponsors,-volunteers,-and-students.md

-_Note: if you're in San Francisco, all of this is taken care of by your lovely meta-organizers._

 <a name="find_community"/>
 ## Identify existing communities to collaborate with
-If you're not already involved with your local RoR scene, Google is your friend.
-First find your local Ruby and Rails user groups; in some cities Meetup.com is a hub for user groups.
-Ask the [RailsBridge mailing list](https://groups.google.com/forum/?fromgroups#!forum/railsbridge-workshops) if they know anyone in your city.
+If you're not already involved with your local Clojure scene, Google is your friend.
+First find your local Clojure user groups; in some cities Meetup.com is a hub for user groups.
+Ask the [ClojureBridge mailing list](https://groups.google.com/forum/?fromgroups#!forum/clojurebridge-workshops) if they know anyone in your city.

 In addition to your local tech communities, think about finding organizations that are working with whatever demographic you're focusing on, like professional organizations, chamber of commerce-type organizations, and non-profits.

 <a name="find_space"/>
 ## Find a space
 Not much you can do without a space, and the space you find will determine how many students you can have at your workshop.
 Here are a couple ideas for where to find spaces:
-* Local companies that use Rails – this is a great recruiting opportunity for them
+* Local companies that use Clojure – this is a great recruiting opportunity for them
 * Community colleges
 * Community centers
 * Coworking spaces